sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 }
 ```

-It might be my personal pet peeve but I dislike that the `return` statements are on different levels, which makes it harder to compare them.
+It might be my personal pet peeve, but I dislike that the `return` statements are on different levels, which makes it harder to compare them.
 Let’s add an `else` statement to fix it:

 ```jsx
 function RecipeName({ name, subrecipe }) {